Land Area: 2.52 acres

 Additional Ranch Income

 The ranch also provides an excellent opportunity for private hunting in season over the 6,000 acres and could be outfitted.
 The Guest Home on the ranch provides additional income from both hunters, fisherman, and tourists that may want to see one of the best parts the Sandhills of Nebraska.
 The home is currently listed on Airbnb with private bookings also available.
-The ranch had gross income of $10,000 last year from the Guest Home rental.
+The ranch has regularly generated $10,000+ in annual guest house revenue.

 There is a permanent cell tower located on the ranch that also provides monthly income of $499.13 or $5,989.56 per year.